Skip to main content

 0 MW

-Electrical Grid Stability: Grid stability is the ability of an electrical power system to return to a state of equilibrium after being subjected to a disturbance.
-In this simulation, disturbances are represented by changes in generation or consumption.
-Maintaining a stable grid is paramount to preventing blackouts and brownouts.
+Electrical Grid Stability: Stability defines the electrical power system's ability to return to equilibrium following a disturbance.
+In this simulation, disturbances include changes in generation (outages) or consumption (demand spikes).
+A stable grid is necessary to prevent cascading failures and widespread blackouts.

-Baseload vs. Peak Demand: Baseload power refers to the minimum amount of power required to be supplied to the grid at all times.
-In contrast, peak demand represents the maximum power required at a specific time, typically during the day or early evening when industrial and residential activities are at their highest.
+Baseload versus Peak Demand: Baseload power is the minimum generation required to meet continuous demand.
+Peak demand is the maximum power required at a specific time, often during high industrial activity or evening residential use.

-• Available data on electricity consumption patterns in Sabah, 2012.
+• Analysis of long-term electricity consumption patterns in Sabah.

 Comments